Who can get Encephalitis?

 What causes Post-infectious Encephalitis / Autoimmune Encephalitis?

-Autoimmune Encephalitis may be triggered by infection in which case the term “post-infectious Encephalitis” is used.
-ADEM (Acute Disseminated Encephalomyelitis) is a post-infectious Encephalitis.
-The illness usually follows in the wake of a mild viral infection (such as those that cause rashes in childhood) or immunisations.
+Autoimmune Encephalitis can be triggered by an infection in which case the term “Post-infectious Encephalitis” is used.
+ADEM( Acute Disseminated Encephalomyelitis ) is a Post-infectious Encephalitis.
+The illness usually follows after a mild viral infection (such as those that cause rashes in childhood) or immunisations.
 Typically there is a delay of days to two to three weeks between the triggering infection and development of the Encephalitis.

-It has recently been recognised that there are other types of Autoimmune Encephalitis.
-Some of these are identified by detecting a specific antibody in blood.
-These conditions include Voltage Gated Potassium Channel Antibody-Associated Encephalitis, NMDA-Receptor Antibody-Associated Encephalitis and Hashimoto’s Encephalitis.
+Recently it has been recognised that there are other types of Autoimmune Encephalitis resulting from an attack of the brain by the body’s own immune system.
+Some of these types of autoimmune Encephalitis are identified by finding a specific antibody in blood.
+These conditions include Potassium channel complex antibody associated encephalitis, NMDAR and Hashimoto’s Encephalitis

 What are the main symptoms?